stpd11/CA16/README.md

  1. <b>Create a new repository</b> -  In the top right-hand corner of this page there should be a '*New*' button, press it!
  2. You are now looking at the repository creation page:
  ![Repository Creation Screen](https://github.com/fabcooldog/Odds-and-Sods/blob/master/Repository%20Guide.png)
- 	(Yes, we know that the shading there was off; just blame it all on Jacob)
 	 3. Name it!
 (Best go with CA16 or Gaming Task etc.)
 	 4. Make it Private
 	 5. Initialise it with a README (This sets it up properly, without this, nothing can happen)